yueslly/MKAUTH-IDOR/README.md

 No

 ##Attack Vector:
-An authenticated user must access a support web page of another user.
+An authenticated user must access a authenticated support web page then change the parameter to another one.

 ##Reference:
 	http://mk-auth.com.br/

 ##Discoverer:
-Yueslly Lisboa (0xC4CTU$) | yuesllylisboa[at]gmail.com.br
+Yueslly Lisboa (0xC4CTU$) | yuesllylisboa[at]gmail.com

 ##Thanks to:
 Alan Lacerda (alacerda) | alacerda@intruderlabs.com.br